davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 > * Agreement, Validity, Termination properties
 > * One-shot binary decision as a simplification
 > * Set up using a real-life metaphor
+>
+> A potential segue into the real-life metaphor is to reiterate that single-leader replication can only be a fault-tolerant consensus algorithm if you have a leaderless consensus algorithm, and from there think about making a decision such as selecting a leader in a distributed, peer-to-peer way, which leads into voting.

 ## Majority-Rules Voting